openmoh/mp-navigation/README.md

 # Multiplayer navigation

+> [!WARNING]
+> **Deprecated:** The pathnode navigation system was replaced by the Recast and Detour navigation system in OpenMoHAA v0.82.0.

 This repository contains path files for Allied Assault, Spearhead and Breakthrough MP maps so bots can navigate.

 ## Installation